A Linkage-based Doubly Imbalanced Graph Learning Framework for Face Clustering: Conclusion and Discussion

 The imbalance problems in GCN-based linkage prediction tasks were studied in this paper for the first time from two aspects: imbalanced labels and biased graph representations.
 Extensive experiments were conducted to evaluate the effectiveness of four typical approaches to the imbalance problem in image classification on addressing the imbalanced label problem in GCN-based tasks, showing that all of them can bring some extent of performance improvement, and that some of their combinations can further extend the improvement.
 A Reverse-Imbalance Weighted Sampling (RIWS) strategy was proposed in this paper as a trial to tackle the problems of both imbalanced labels and biased graph representations, whose effectiveness was demonstrated in numerous experiments on MS-Celeb-1M and DeepFashion datasets.

-These results provide some references on selecting and designing approaches to tackling imbalance problems in GCN-based node and edge classification tasks (not only L-GCN) where imbalanced data can cause problems in the aforementioned two aspects: imbalanced labels and biased graph representations.
+These results provide some references on selecting and designing approaches to tackling imbalance problems in GCN-based node and edge classification tasks where imbalanced data can cause problems in the aforementioned two aspects: imbalanced labels and biased graph representations.
 The RIWS strategy is a trial of designing approaches to addressing the two problems simultaneously, but not necessarily the optimal one.
 More studies are required and welcomed for better solutions for various scenarios.
-The code and benchmarking imbalanced datasets synthesized from MS-Celeb-1M and DeepFashion are available at \red{\url{https://github.com/espectre/GCNs_on_imbalanced_datasets}}.